piyusharma00721/AgentAI-Job-Assistant/README.md

 # 🧠 AgentAI Job Assistant
 **Empower your career search with autonomous AI agents.**
-An intelligent job assistant that organizes, applies, schedules, and prepares — so you don’t have to.
+An intelligent job assistant that organises, applies, schedules, and prepares — so you don’t have to.

 ---